When approaching the challenge of a website redesign, it’s not an overstatement to say that there’s a lot to consider.

 Like never before, you get what you pay for.
-And there has never been a greater inventory of low cost providers who cannot meet all of the requirements outlined in this list.
+And there has never been a greater inventory of low-cost providers who cannot meet all of the requirements outlined in this list.

-Digital marketing requirements you can’t ignore.
+55 website redo requirements that you can’t ignore.

 Before you dive into a redesign or development effort for a new site, look this list over to get up to speed on how many digital, strategy and content components you’re going to have to address and successfully connect.
 It may expose a number of dimensions and requirements that you may not have considered.